omniti-labs/omnios-build-perl/README.md

 	sudo pkg install developer/gcc46 developer/object-file developer/linker developer/library/lint developer/build/gnu-make system/header system/library/math/header-math

+__Except for package management, all the following build commands are meant to run as your user, not root.__

 You typically use the name of the base module of the distribution as the starting point.
 If you're not sure, just pick one of the modules and things should work out.
 Give this module name with the `-m` option to